top of page

 allocations →

-Example of how a budgetary proccess and flow might look like using G.O.L.D.
-(Giver of Life Declaration) example (this is not offical from the Office of the Guardian Kim Goguen)
+Example of how a budgetary proccess and flow might look like. (this is not offical from the Office of the Guardian Kim Goguen)

 K.I.M.S.
 Key Integrated Master System | Base Backend Financial Platform